Utah Consolidated vs. Utah Apex

 In U.S. mining law, what was called extralateral rights, or apex rights, the individual or company whose claim contains the apex of a vein (the top of an ore vein that slopes downward in both directions) may follow and exploit the vein indefinitely along its dip (downward slope), even if it passes under surface property lines of adjoining mining claims.
 An apex could show at the surface as an outcrop, and apex law allowed that the ore could be mined as the vein continued downward in any direction.

-The Utah Apex vs. Utah Consolidated suit was a landmark legal decision because it reversed apex law as it applied to altered or mineralized "veins", and that surface property lines applied, hundreds of feet below the surface.
+The Utah Apex vs. Utah Consolidated suit was a landmark legal decision because it reversed apex law as it applied to altered or mineralized (fractured) "veins" and as it applied to surface property lines, hundreds of feet below the surface.

 In addition to giving Utah Apex permanent title to the ore veins, the verdict included damages against Utah Consolidated in the amount of $2.5 million.
 Because International Smelting had posted an "appeal bond" in that same amount, and Utah Consolidated lost its suit on appeal, International Smelting became sole owner of Utah Consolidated, which they already controlled, except for hundreds of smaller stockholders.
 Utah Consolidated then became a direct subsidiary of International Smelting, which in turn was a direct subsidiary of Anaconda.